How to Navigate the Italian Healthcare System

 What health benefits are available for retirees in Italy?

-For retirees, Italy offers a strong, accessible, and cost-effective healthcare system, superior to the US and broadly on par with the UK, with particular strengths in quality of life and healthy aging.
+For retirees, Italy offers a strong, accessible, and cost-effective healthcare system, with particular strengths in quality of life and healthy aging.